zrudzionis/kitchen-orders/README.md

     )
 );
 ```
-In "storage" table order_id can be a primary key since the order can be placed to a single storage only.
+In "order_storage" table order_id can be a primary key since the order can be placed to a single storage only.
 Move operation is simple since we would only need to change storage_type.

 * Pros: